stanford-cs248/Cardinal3D/docs/building.md

 Notes:
 - You can instead use ``cmake -DCMAKE_BUILD_TYPE=Debug ..`` to build in debug mode, which, while far slower, makes the debugging experience much more intuitive.
 - You can replace ``4`` with the number of build processes to run in parallel (set to the number of cores in your machine for maximum utilization).

+### Remote server
+Currently, Cardinal3D cannot be built on either Rice or Myth server, due to the c++17 features (both servers only support g++-5).
+We are in contact with the admins of Myth and will update the progress on piazza.
+If you encounter issues building Cardinal3D locally, please post on piazza or come to OH.